Careers360 Logo

 4. A, C and D only

 Solution: A. In non-primate mammals, cyclical changes during reproduction are indeed called the estrus cycle, not the menstrual cycle.
-The estrus cycle is characterized by the presence of an estrus phase, during which the female is sexually receptive.
+The estrus cycle is characterised by the presence of an estrus phase, during which the female is sexually receptive.

 B. The first menstrual cycle in females begins at puberty, marking the onset of reproductive capability.
 Menopause, on the other hand, refers to the cessation of menstrual cycles and reproductive function in women, typically occurring around the age of 45-55.